NataliaCzeladka/celestial-buddies/README.md

 - [Git](https://git-scm.com/) - used for version control by utilizing CodeAnywhere's terminal.
 - [GitHub](https://github.com/) - used to store the project's code and images in the repository.
 - [GitHub Pages](https://pages.github.com/) - used to deploy the website.
+- [Techsini](http://techsini.com/multi-mockup/) - used to check the site's responsiveness and to create mockups.
 - [Tiny.png](https://tinypng.com/) - used to reduce the size of the image files.

 ## Testing